sourcegraph/learn/posts/how-to-stage-and-unstage-files-in-git.md

 The `git rm` command deletes a file and then stages it.
 You can think of `git rm` as a replacement for two steps that can otherwise be done independently:

-1. Delete the file, which is equivalent to running the `rm` terminal command on the file (or using any other method to remove it from its current location in the file system).
+1. Delete the file, which is equivalent to running the `rm` terminal command on the file.
 2. Add the deleted file to the staging area, which is equivalent to running `git add` with the path of the deleted file.

 Like the `git add` command, `git rm` can be used with files, directories, or patterns as arguments.